When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 The idea behind step-thru’s is ease of use, making them particularly suitable for riders who may have difficulty in swinging a leg over a traditional frame.
-Recent years have seen a big surge in popularity of low-step framed bikes, particularly with the advent of the e-bike.
+Recent years have seen a big surge in the popularity of low-step framed bikes, particularly with the advent of the e-bike.

 It wasn’t too long ago that the Bosch motor was the preserve of high-end electric bikes like Kalkhoff and Riese and Muller, but now their electric bike drive systems can be found on bikes starting at around £1500.
 They now offer four different types of motor starting with the Active Line and going up to the Performance Line CX motor.